-Times are tough at the moment and we’re all looking for ways to make our pennies stretch that little bit further.
+With rising energy bills, increasing inflation and the ongoing cost-of-living crisis, we’re all searching for ways to make our pennies stretch that little bit further.

-In this new series, we’re going to look at some ways you can save money in the areas of motoring and cycling.
+In this new series, we’re going to look at how you can save money in the areas of motoring and cycling.
 And with fuel prices rocketing, the cost of filling up your car seemed like a suitable place to start.

 Here are some tips to help you make your fuel last longer, so that you can really get the most out of the money you put into your fuel tank.